thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 button.addEventListener("click", logText);
 ```

-We can rewrite this code so that it doesn't reference the `event` object.
-We can use `this` instead!
+We can rewrite this code so that it doesn't reference `event.target` but uses `this` instead!

 ```javascript
 var button = document.querySelector("button");